pablisch/CV/README.md

 **Initiative and delivery:** I have been repeatedly entrusted with special projects far outside my job remit and current knowledge having gained the trust that I can work flexibly, am driven to achieve and can learn whatever new skills may be required.

-**Growth mindset:** Good fortune has repeadly found me in uncomfortable situations requiring rapid and effective learning of new skills and knowledge.
-I have developed a deep understanding of the importance of a growth mindset, seeing mistakes as learning opportunities and benefit of embracing challenges.
+**Growth mindset:** Good fortune has repeatedly found me in uncomfortable situations requiring rapid and effective learning of new skills and knowledge.
+I have developed a deep understanding of the importance of a growth mindset, seeing mistakes as learning opportunities and the benefit of embracing challenges.

 **Reflection:** When implementing a radically new Forest School pedagogy into my school with independent responsibility for a small team, I used constant reflection, daily discussions and an agile approach to dynamically adjust our practice maximising benefits for children, staff and stakeholders.